Skip to main content

 }

 No useTheme.
-No hardcoded colors.
-This component renders with the correct colors in dark ChatGPT, light ChatGPT, dark Claude, and light Claude, and any future host, without a single conditional.
+No hardcoded structural colors.
+This component has a good default path in dark ChatGPT, light ChatGPT, dark Claude, and light Claude, and it still stays readable when a future host provides only part of the style token set.

 Get Started